CagiestAce/Custom-anki-card-for-language-studies-OUTDATED/README.md

 <p>Just go to "cards for anki" folder, copy the code inside and do in the way described below.</p>

-First of all, you need to go to "tools", "manage note types", "fields", now you must create the properties:
+First of all, with anki open, you need to go to "tools", "manage note types", "fields", now you must create the properties:
 <ol>
 <strong><li>Sentence
         <li>Audio</li>